The Gallery Farm

 • Generate working capital

-• Create space for breeding program
+• Create capacity for breeding intake

 Introduction of Breeding Stock

-• Timing: Immediately post-sale (late Feb 2026)
+Timing: Immediately post-sale (late February 2026)

-• Supplier: Riverview Brahmans
+Supplier: Riverview Brahmans

-• Livestock Added:
+Livestock Added:

-• 1 Bull
+• 1 bull

 Purpose: